 It was also proposed that the document could include more contextual information about the themes that will be relevant in shaping the future of the retail industry in the UK and what opportunities and challenges will emerge as a result.
 The role of the industry in a local setting was also highlighted as being worthy of greater development.

 It was observed that, in areas where there isn’t strong alignment, care is needed to ensure that the Sector Council is putting forward a balanced view of industry priorities.

+It was also agreed that the document should reflect the current views of the sector on business rates given the announcement at the Autumn Statement.

 ACTION: Dave McCarthy to undertake a final review of the Executive Summary in the light of the comments received.

 ACTION: Dave McCarthy to circulate the full draft report in the coming months.

+ACTION: Richard and Dave McCarthy to develop a straw man of where cooperation on certain might be possible and interesting

 Discussion on skills and lifelong learning

 John Boumphrey introduced the skills and lifelong learning paper that had been circulated in advance of the meeting and thanked all those who had contributed to its development, including through engaging with the associated survey.
-He provided an overview of the content of the paper and asked for comments and feed in, noting that the focus is on further education in particular.
+He provided an overview of the content of the paper and asked for comments and for members to continue to feed in, noting that the focus is on further education in particular.
 He noted that a further revision of the paper would be circulated, incorporating comments received in recent weeks and at the meeting.

 Sector Council members expressed strong support for the skills and lifelong learning paper and the key recommendations set out in the document.
 Sector Council members were also very positive about the potential to develop a shared statement.
 The importance of improving Apprenticeship Levy flexibility was also highlighted.
 It was agreed that case studies should be identified to support the industry’s positive case for change.